Carmel Classes Offered

 Beginners Grades 6-12 & Orange/Green Ball, Grades 6-12: For Grades 6-12, hour long class for older kids that are new to tennis.
 Players will learn how to rally, athletic development/movement, court positioning, scoring, and basic stroke fundamentals.
 Class will use rally-based drills with red and orange balls, progressing through the use of lower compression balls to ensure success in point play.

 Advanced Beginners Grades 6-12: For players that have completed and mastered Beginners Grades 6-12 class.

-Real Ball Junior Progression: Hour and a half class for kids that have completed and mastered the orange/green ball level classes and/or a next step for older students who have participated in the Beginners Grades 6-12 class and are ready to progress from low compression ball rallies.
+Real Ball Junior Progression: Hour and a half class for kids that have completed and mastered the Beginners Grades 6-12 and/or Advanced Beginners Grades 6-12 class and are ready to progress from low compression ball rallies.
 For players that are real ball intermediate to advance levels.